Skip To Main Content

 If you’re not sure what to do, here are some simple suggestions you can follow.

-1. At full-service restaurants, 20 is the new 15: software company Toast found that the average tip for full-service restaurant service has held steady at between 19.4% and 19.9% over the last five years.
+1. At full-service restaurants, 20 is the new 15: software company Toast link opens in a new window found that the average tip for full-service restaurant service has held steady at between 19.4% and 19.9% over the last five years.
 In other words, 20% does appear to be the new norm for table service establishments as well as services at spas and salons.
 Servers often expect that percentage to be applied to the pre-tax amount, so you can always save a bit going from the bill’s food and beverage subtotal versus the entire bill.

-2. Tip where you used to: according to Bankrate, only 22% of American adults tip at coffee shops, and only 13% tip when picking up takeout food from a restaurant.
+2. Tip where you used to: according to Bankrate link opens in a new window, only 22% of American adults tip at coffee shops, and only 13% tip when picking up takeout food from a restaurant.
 So there’s no need to feel obligated to tip at establishments where you didn’t before.
 If you would have left your change or a few bills in a tip jar, feel free to continue the practice, or tip when someone goes above and beyond.
 If you want to tip for fast casual or counter service, 10% is a good rule of thumb, but again: it really is a personal choice.

 3. Don’t feel guilty if you skip the tip: the new and least-comfortable tipping moment is at the counter of your neighborhood donut shop or convenience store, where three years ago you would not have been asked for a tip.
 First off, the processing software often defaults to asking for a tip in every transaction: the larger the overall amount being billed, the larger the fee the processing company gets to collect.
 In most cases the person behind the counter has no ability to change what the screen you’re looking at says; they may feel just as squeamish when the tip question comes up as you do!